Tutorial - Getting Started with PCB Design

 Creating a Bill of Materials

-- Using the same approach you used to add a Gerber output in the Outjob, add a Bill of Materials output.
-To do this, click the Add New Report Output link, and select Bill of Materials » Project from the menu that appears.
+- Using the same approach you used to add a Gerber output in the Outjob, add a Bill of Materials report output.
+To do this, click the Add New Report Output link, and select Bill of Materials » [Project] from the menu that appears.

 - To configure the Bill of Materials, double-click on the new Bill of Materials output in the OutJob.
-The Bill of Materials For PCB Document dialog will open.
+The Bill of Materials For PCB Document dialog will open, as shown below.

 - Within the main region of the dialog, the columns can be re-ordered by clicking and dragging on their heading.
 The data can also be sorted (and sub-sorted) by clicking on the column headings.
 Click on Description to sort alphabetically, then hold Shift and click to sub-sort by Comment.